saleor/saleor-docs/docs/dashboard/orders.md

 ![Orders list filters](assets/dashboard-orders/2.jpg)

+## Order details

 Click on any order record from the list to get the full details.
-The order page contains cards for fulfillment status, payment, customer details, and order history.
+The order page contains cards indicating order fulfillment status, payment stage, order history, customer details and notes.

 ![Order details](assets/dashboard-orders/3.jpg)

-### Customer details

-The customer information in the card to the right of the screen on a specific order is automatically generated when the customer completes a transaction.
-The billing and shipping addresses can be edited if necessary.
-There is also an option to directly contact the customer via email by clicking on the web address shown in the contact information card.

-### Order history

-Every time you complete an action such as confirming and fulfilling an order, a note appears in the order timeline at the bottom of the page.
-Administrators can add notes about interactions with clients and other information for other store workers.

-## Order fulfillment concept
+### Order fulfillment card
 The fulfillment represents a group of shipped items with corresponding tracking number.
 Fulfillments are created by a shop operator to mark selected products in an order as fulfilled.

 Fulfillment means whether an order has been sent to the customer or not.
 Some orders will only have a single _Unfulfilled_ or _Fulfilled_ card.
 Others, as in the example below, will have both cards if parts of the order have been sent to the customer but other products are yet to be dispatched.

 ![Order fulfillment options](assets/dashboard-orders/4.jpg)

-### Order statuses
+#### Fulfillment statuses

 There are four possible order statuses (and a _Daft_ one), based on the stage of their fulfillment: